-The Routt County Public and Environmental Health Departments are teaming up to solicit participation in the Colorado Department of Public Health and Environment's (CDPHE) lead testing in schools and child care facilities program.
+The Routt County Public and Environmental Health Departments are teaming up to offer the Colorado Department of Public Health and Environment's (CDPHE) lead testing in schools and child care facilities program in the county.
 This program is voluntary, free-of-cost, and allows eligible schools and child care facilities the opportunity to test their drinking water for lead.
 This is a proactive approach to reduce potential lead exposure in our youth population throughout the county and raise awareness around risks of lead exposure.

-Routt County is currently in Phase 1 of this program which, includes outreach and education.
-Phase 2 of this program will include testing of drinking water in eligible facilities who volunteered to participate and will occur later this year.
+Routt County is currently in phase 2 of this program which, includes testing drinking water sources in eligible facilities who volunteered to participate.

-For more information on this program please click here .
+- For more information on lead please click here .

 - For Colorado lead testing requirements in drinking water please click here .

 - For U.S. Environmental Protection Agency (EPA) general information on lead please click here .